-During a power-on-reset (POR) or background debug force reset (see Section 5.7.3, "System Background Debug Force Reset Register (SBDFR)," for more information), the PTA4/ACMPO/BKGD/MS pin functions as a mode select pin.
+During a power-on-reset (POR) or background debug force reset (see Section 5.7.2, "System Background Debug Force Reset Register (SBDFR)," for more information), the BKGD/MS pin functions as a mode select pin.
 Immediately after any reset, the pin functions as the background pin and can be used for background debug communication.
-When enabled as the BKGD/MS pin (BKGDPE = 1), an internal pullup device is automatically enabled.
+The BKGD/MS pin contains an internal pullup device.